-"My race was not as easy as it looked, because round about lap 10, I started to get cramp in my right foot.
+"My race was not as easy as it looked, because round about lap 10, I started to get a cramp in my right foot.
 After the pit stop, I tried to push something in the foot rest and it seemed to work and things got easier.
 But there was a time when I could hardly feel my right foot.
-It meant I had to brake so early and concentrate on not going off.
+It meant I had to brake so early and concentrate on not going off, since I couldn’t feel my foot.
 Fortunately, Ralf was dropping back and I had an easy race in that respect.
 Throughout the race, I prayed to God that he would get me to the end.
 Everything was going great.
 I have to say my car was brilliant, I have never had such a good car. the McLarens disappeared and thus, it would have been unbelievable to waste it all for my foot.
 It was almost a miracle".

 "It was an easy drive, but still hard work as it always is here.
-It is not a success nonetheless.
-It was not anything exceptional, nothing exceptionally happened through the race.
-I am happy but not euphoric.
-It is always nice to win in Monte Carlo; it is always special.
+I don’t feel that emotional because it has been a straightforward win.
+It wasn’t anything exceptional, nothing exceptionally happened through the race which could make you emotional.
+I am happy.
+It is always nice to win in Monte-Carlo; it is always special.
 I was out in front on my own.
-You only thing you think about is reliability, that nothing breaks down or that you make a mistake.
-To win here in Monaco, first you have to finish.
+I was thinking about reliability most of the time, at one point I had a chat on the radio with Ross about the other driver and he told me to keep my concentration and that his heart was not strong enough for another incident, like I had in Indianapolis.
+To win here in Monaco, you need to finish the race.
 It never ended and I could not wait to see the chequered flag.
 For me, the race could have ended after 10 laps.
 It was physically tiring to some degree because it is a fast track and the slightest mistake can ruin everything".

-It is no coincidence that, as revealed by Todt, the radio communications, during the race, were ongoing and intense as the incitements to be focus on the race.
-Schumacher assures to have lost the main highlight of the race, which was when Coulthard stalled on the grid even before the start of the formation lap:
+It is no coincidence that the radio communications were ongoing and intense.
+Todt reveals that the pit-wall had to spur Barrichello to focus on the race.
+Michael, did you realize that Coulthard stalled on the grid even before the start of the formation lap:

 "I did not notice it at the time.
 I only thought that he wanted to delay the formation lap.
 Then on the race, they told that he had some problems and that at first, it looked like Hakkinen remained behind.
 But then he had them.
 I do not deny that it simplified things.
 At that point, I only had to stay ahead at Saint Devote after the green lights.
 Even without the issues that McLaren had, we would have had some chances for victory.
 After Zeltweg, it is fantastic to be back on top".